Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 I mean, that's a very diverse list of people that are nevertheless recognizing that, look, the Senate has a role here under the Constitution.

-And as I walked Judge Gorsuch into the Capitol building today, he sat down with the leader Mitch McConnell, and he's been meeting with members of the Senate.
+And as I walked Judge Gorsuch into the Capitol building today, he sat down with leader Mitch McConnell, and he's been meeting with members of the Senate.

-There was no filibuster they were given an up or down vote and in every single case every one of those nominees received bipartisan support.
+And in every single case, every one of those nominees received bipartisan support.

-You you you can't be expecting that here.
+You can't be expecting that here.

-And the decision by the majority to to essentially hold off on considering an 11th hour vacancy on the court put that decision in the hands of the American people and they elected in President Trump someone who who not only created a list but he created a framework said I want someone that's exceptionally qualified someone with an extraordinary academic background.
+And the decision by the majority to essentially hold off on considering an 11th-hour vacancy on the court put that decision in the hands of the American people.

-I want someone of character and courage and I want someone who will be faithful to the Constitution in a manner consistent with Justice Scalia.
+I want someone of character and courage, and I want someone who will be faithful to the Constitution in a manner consistent with Justice Scalia.

 Hillary Clinton was offering something very different.

-You remember in those debates rush Hillary Clinton was offering a completely different judicial philosophy and would have offered very different nominees.
+You remember in those debates, Rush, Hillary Clinton was offering a completely different judicial philosophy and would have offered very different nominees.

-This was in the hands of the American people and I I can't think of a better place for that to be and the American people chose the president they wanted to make this appointment and I think and hope that members of the Senate will respect that that it was placed in the hands of the American people and that they'll give uh Judge Gorsuch every consideration, give him that up down vote.
+And I think and hope that members of the Senate will respect that, that it was placed in the hands of the American people and that they'll give Judge Gorsuch every consideration, give him that up-down vote.

 We are speaking with Vice President Mike Pence.

-But if you can hang on for a couple of more minutes until we get back, I would appreciate it.
+I have to take a brief commercial break, and I know you're swamped, but if you can hang on for a couple of more minutes so we get back, I would appreciate it.

-I have a couple of things I want to ask.
+I have a couple things I want to ask great above and beyond the nomination of Judge Gorsuch.

-We'll take the break and be back in just a second and continue with the vice president.
+We'll take the break and be back in just a second and continue with the Vice President.

-And we're back with the vice president, Mike Pence, former governor of Indiana.
+And we're back with the Vice President, Mike Pence, former governor of Indiana.

-The triumvirate of Obamacare replace and repeal tax cuts in the infrastructure.
+Want to move on to the domestic agenda here, the triumvirate of Obamacare replace and repeal tax cuts in the infrastructure.

 And I guess the thing that interests me most here is the infrastructure.

-Well let's let's be clear what the President said first and foremost is that we're going to repeal and replace Obamacare.
+What the President said first and foremost is that we're going to repeal and replace Obamacare.

-across the country over a hundred percent in some jurisdictions but you're also going to see a plan that harnesses the power of the free market to drive down the cost of health insurance for Americans.
+And you'll see that plan come forward that will not only repeal Obamacare's mandates and taxes that are driving up premiums across the country over 100 percent in some jurisdictions, but you're also going to see a plan that harnesses the power of the free market to drive down the cost of health insurance for Americans.

-But that's all coming by this spring we're going to be talking tax relief, tax reform.
+By this spring, we're going to be talking tax relief, tax reform.

 President Trump's committed to cutting taxes across the board.

-Frankly also uh making some changes in our tax code that that uh that take away the benefit companies have when they pull up stakes and move jobs overseas and but getting the economy moving again is key.
+Frankly, also making some changes in our tax code that take away the benefit companies have when they pull up stakes and move jobs overseas.

-But in the midst of all of that we'll be doing a couple of other things including building up rebuilding the military after years of neglect and we'll be looking for funding from the Congress to do that.
+But in the midst of all of that, we'll be doing a couple of other things, including rebuilding the military after years of neglect.

 And so we're looking at a broad range of options to make resources available to states and local communities to rebuild the infrastructure of this country.

-One of the things Indiana did one of the things Indiana did I'm I you know all of this is on the drawing board right now in terms of financing but one of the things state of Indiana did was hi harness private uh sector funding.
+Well, one of the things Indiana did, all of this is on the drawing board right now in terms of financing.

 It's called public and private partnerships to build infrastructure.